 “Am I a Pharisee?”
 (Part 3)

-Am I A Pharisee?
-Part three.
-Hey, welcome to today’s little lesson.
-Hopefully, once again.
-This is part three of Am I A Pharisee?
-And we’re looking at what Jesus said that was very critical of the Pharisees, and looking at ourselves in light of what he said so that we can see if maybe, even though we’re not labeled Pharisees, maybe we’re guilty in some way of the things that Jesus condemned the Pharisees for.
+We’re looking at Jesus’ very critical words about the Pharisees, and looking at ourselves in light of what he said so that we can see if maybe, even though we’re not labeled Pharisees, maybe we’re guilty in some way of the things that Jesus condemned the Pharisees for.

 And so on our last lesson, we were just reading in Matthew Chapter 23, a whole chapter where Jesus denounced the Pharisees.
 And he told his followers and the crowd that gathered, “Do what they tell you when they’re reading from the Bible, but don’t do what they do, because they tell you to do things that they don’t do themselves.
 Okay?”